Medial-EarlySign/MR_Wiki/Blog/explainability.md

 # A Journey into Explainable AI

 Have you ever wondered what a machine learning model is *really* thinking?
 We often treat them like black boxes.
 We feed them data, they spit out predictions, and we cross our fingers, hoping they're right.
 But what if we could peek inside?
 What if we could ask the AI, "Why did you make that decision?"
-It is different from *global* feature importance and importance of parameters of the model in general, we want *local* and specific explaination for our current prediction.
+Unlike *global* feature importance (which tells us what matters to the model in general), we wanted a *local* and specific explanation for every single prediction.

 This isn't just a philosophical question.
 In the high-stakes world of medical data, understanding the "why" can be a matter of life and death.
 It's crucial for debugging our models, building trust with doctors, and even discovering new ways to help patients.